ManuelLerchner/fpv-tutorial-SS23/md/01-implications_assertions_postconditions.md

 In practice those assertions show up in the following cases:

 + **Tautologies**: If you have no information about the variables at a specific time in the program, you can use $true$ as an assertion to express this.
 + **Contradictions**: If you have a point that is **never** reached in the program, you can use $false$ as an assertion to express this.
-This means that if the programm somehow would reaches this point (which it won't), the program would terminate.
+The only way for the program to meet all assertions is to never reach such a point.

 ## Strongest Postconditions